- Undergraduate Admissions+

-I teach tutorials on Microeconomics, Macroeconomics, Labour Economics, Behavioural Economics.
-Along with Daniel Susskind, I give the undergraduate Labour Economics lectures.
+I teach tutorials on Microeconomics, Macroeconomics, Labour Economics, Behavioural Economics, Economics of Industry.

-Labour economics, earnings inequality, social mobility, the economics of education, economic growth, skills and skills policy, behavioural economics, experimental economics.
+Labour economics, earnings inequality, social mobility, the economics of education, economic growth, skills and skills policy, youth unemployment and inactivity.

 Holmes, C, and Mayhew, K, (2016), 'The economics of higher education', Oxford Review of Economic Policy 32(4), pp 475-496.
 Link.

 Holmes, C, (2013), 'Has the expansion of higher education led to greater economic growth?', National Institute Economic Review 224(1) pp. R29-47.
 Link.

 Holmes, C, (2010), 'Quasi-hyperbolic discounting and retirement: a comment', Journal of Public Economics 94, pp. 135-6.
 Link.